TerryV8/click-count/docs/terraform_iam_dns.md

 # 1. What we are going to build

-To summarize, we are going to build the below components:
+Here, we are going to build the below components:
 - VPC
 - Internet Gateway for public subnet
 - Public subetn for routing instances